jmcantrell/arch-bootstrap/README.md

 to the installed system.

-If installing in a VirtualBox virtual machine, the guest utilities will be enabled and the privileged user will be added to the 'vboxsf' group.
+If installing in a VirtualBox virtual machine, the guest utilities will be enabled and the privileged user will be added to the `vboxsf` group.

 ## Usage